IBM/ITBench-Tutorials/README.md

 ```

 2. Move the provided kubeconfig file into the root directory of this repo.
+3. Rename the file to just `config`
-3. Move the provided `.env` file to the root directory of this repo.
+4. Move the provided `.env` file to the root directory of this repo.

-4. Build the image.
+5. Build the image.
 ```bash
 docker build -t itbench-sre-agent .
 ```

-5. Run the image in interactive mode:
+6. Run the image in interactive mode:
 ```bash
 # Mac
 docker run --mount type=bind,src="$(pwd)",target=/app/lumyn -e KUBECONFIG=/app/lumyn/config -it itbench-sre-agent /bin/bash